North Dakota Court Records

 How are Divorce Records Generated in North Dakota?

 North Dakota divorce records are court documents that contain details of a divorce case.
-They can also be referred to as vital records such as marriage, birth and death records.
-Some examples of information included in a divorce record include; the date the divorce was filed, child custody, financial responsibilities, and division of assets and debts.
+Some examples of information included in a divorce record include: the date the divorce was filed, child custody, financial responsibilities, and division of assets and debts.
 There are 4.7 divorces per 1,000 women above 15 years old in North Dakota.

 - Severe cruelty